Postgraduate Certificate in Neuroscience of Learning

 Students must complete all courses within the established time frame.
 The Program requires a total of 18 credits.

-The students should conduct themselves in accordance with the norms for professional conduct set forth by Ponce Health Sciences University
+Students should conduct themselves in accordance with the norms for professional conduct set forth by Ponce Health Sciences University.

 GRADE REQUIREMENT